Collision-induced torque mediates transition of chiral dynamic patterns formed by active particles

-While rotating, the clusters collide with each other and the particles scatter in all directions, which is followed by regeneration of the clusters.
-An experimental result, presented in Fig. \ref{graph:fig2}(b), shows collective motion of MTs driven by kinesins.
-Although the density is low, MTs are found to align upon collision and form clusters that also rotate in the CCW direction [Fig. \ref{graph:fig2}(b) (right)].
-Thus, the experimental result seems to agree to that observed in our in silico investigation.
+While rotating, the flocks collide with each other, and the particles scatter in all directions, which is followed by the regeneration of the flocks.
+Note that when the density is low, the giant mono-polar flocks do not emerge [Fig. \ref{graph:fig2}(b)], which is consistent with the experimental results in Ref. \cite{AfrozeInoue2021}.
+Simulating the case with only ST ($\omega^{CT}=0.000$, $\omega^{ST}=0.002$) exhibits homogeneous bi-directional orientation pattern which always rotates counterclockwise, as shown in Fig. \ref{graph:fig2}(c), consistent with those reported in previous literature \cite{kim2018large, tanida2020gliding}.

-Next, we examine how torques affects this clustering.
-Figure \ref{graph:fig2}(c) shows the gas-like phase, in which neither the collective motion, nor the clustering was observed, This suggests that motility ordering requires alignment interaction, which may effectively cause SPP-SPP attraction.
-By contrast, for ST-CCW ($\omega^{ST}=0.002$), SPPs exhibit homogeneous bi-polar phase even for such low packing fraction [Fig. \ref{graph:fig2}(d)].
-The velocity vector of the magenta and green particles form an angle of $\pi$, which confirms motion in the opposite direction.
-Global orientation of SPPs rotated CCW \cite{kim2018large, tanida2020gliding}.

-Here, we discuss breaking of isotropic nature of particle motion.
-Under weak noise, motile direction of SPP is almost unchanged except when the particles collide.
-In the early stages, the isotropy of the system fluctuates.
-We assume that the number of particles with motion in a certain direction increase a little by chance.
-The collision probability of the SPPs of this certain and opposite directional motion is smaller than that for the others.
-Upon collision, the direction of motion is changed.
-If the new direction is same to the certain and opposite direction, the collision probability becomes smaller and the direction is maintained.
-Repetition of such events eventually induces anisotropy.
-Thus, most particles tend to avoid collisions and the bi-polar phase emerges.
-When ST is exerted to the system, the bi-polar motion becomes biased and is rotated [Fig. \ref{graph:fig2}(d)].